komunitin/stellar-poc/README.md

 ## Other comments
  - This PoC do not take in count key management considerations and functions often receive more keys than needed.
  - The model may need to be refined.
 For example, it could be useful to split the external account into two accounts, one for issuing and one for trading.
+ - It could also be necessary to have one sponsor account per community currency.
  - Whenever an external account buys some external HOUR asset, it should set (or increase if already set) a sell offer to sell it back to whoever owns their HOUR asset thus clearing its debt.